project-owner/Peppy.doc/Language.md

+The Language screen provides menu for switching to new language.
 Currently Peppy player supports four languages and has radio station playlists for each language/country.

 1. English/USA
 2. German